This page contains tiger facts, pictures, video and in-depth information.

 Are Tigers Endangered?

-- Unlike most cats, tigers are very good swimmers.
+- Unlike most cats, tigers are good swimmers.
 They often spend time cooling off in pools of water when they get too hot.
-Tigers can also drag prey into the water and drown them.
+Tigers are also known to drag prey into the water on order to drown it.

-- Tiger’s stripes are like fingerprints, no two have the same stripes.
+- A tiger’s stripes are like fingerprints: no two individuals have the same pattern.

 - A tiger’s tongue is covered with projections called papillae.
-These help a tiger strip skin, feathers, and meat off of their prey.
-Tigers have even been known to lick paint off their surroundings in captivity.
+These help a tiger strip skin, feathers and meat off of their prey.
+Captive tigers have even been known to strip the paint from items in their cages.

-- White spots called “ocelli” on the backs of a tiger’s ears help tigers communicate with each other in the thick grass and brush.
+- White spots called “ocelli” on the back of a tiger’s ears help tigers communicate with each other in the thick grass and brush.